 - What and who is my audience?
 Who you intend to engage with your content ultimately determines whether or not a social media account is right for you.
 Social media is public; if you intend to communicate with an internal audience, consider an alternative mode of communication.

 - How comfortable am I engaging with the public?
 Social media is a form of two-way communication.
 Administrators/editors must be comfortable answering questions and responding to comments in a public forum.
 You must also be prepared to deal with a crisis, should one arise.

 - Do I have the time to do this well?
 Social media management is time-consuming work.
 The Office of Public Affairs monitors the university’s accounts several times each hour, and sometimes outside normal work hours.
 Social (and all digital) media are rapidly evolving and must be updated frequently — this goes beyond just posting to the account; it includes responding to comments, answering questions and contacting with communicators across the university.

 Setting up an approved USM social media account

 If your office, school, college or organization would like to establish a new social media profile, please contact the Office of Public Affairs to go over goals and strategy.
 All social media accounts acting on behalf of USM must include the following people as administrators on their page: the Office of Public Affairs' social media administrator and director of communications.
 This is in place in case of emergencies, for when the regular page administrator needs assistance or to serve as a bridge during times of page administrator transition.

-To add an administrator, you must first be Facebook friends with USM's social media administrator.
+To add an administrator to your Facebook page, you must first be Facebook friends with USM's social media administrator.
 Contact Alan Bennett, Digital and Social Media Specialist, for instructions.
-Then, follow these steps*:
+Then, follow these steps:*